Can Good Balance Prolong Your Life After 60?

 Perhaps you are already doing Yoga and Tai Chi, both being fantastic balance enhancers.
 But, if you’d like to try something more focused that you can do on the go, try the BEEP – Balance Enhancement Exercise Program – designed by scientists from Lund University in Sweden.

 Warm up beforehand by dancing to your favorite song or jogging in place for 3 minutes.
 BEEP contains three exercises:

 Keep your knees shoulder width apart, hands on the hips, eyes open.
 Imagine that you are sitting down on a chair.
 Go as deep as you can, but no deeper than until your thighs are parallel to the floor.
 Straighten your legs again.
 Repeat 10 times.

 Stand with arms crossed over your chest, eyes open.
 Raise your heels and come up on your toes.
 Hold for as long as you can, up to 10 seconds.
 Come down.
 Repeat 3 times, 5 seconds apart.

 With your hands on your hips, pick up one leg 6–7 inches from the floor.
 Fix your eyes on a point about six feet away.
 Do it for as long as you can or up to 1 minute.
 Repeat with the other leg.

 You may add a degree of difficulty by doing the exercises on a soft, compliant surface, such as a yoga or exercise mat folded in two.
 After you feel proficient with the exercises, you may give them a try with closed eyes.

-Let me know how it goes for you.
+Have you tried your balance lately?
+Are you able to stand on one leg for over five seconds?
 How else have you been working on your balance?
 Please join the conversation below.